Smart Electrical Panels 2026: The Digital Heart of Your Home

 Avoided Service Upgrades ($2,000 - $5,000 Saved)

-If your utility requires you to upgrade your service from 200A to 400A to add an EV charger and Heat pump, the cost can be astronomical (often involving digging up the street).
+If your utility requires you to upgrade your service from 200A to 400A to add an EV charger and Heat pump, the cost can be high (often involving digging up the street).
 A Smart Panel avoids this by "capping" the total home draw, staying within the 200A limit while still allowing all appliances to function through intelligent scheduling.

 Demand Response Revenue ($200 - $500/year)